Quantum theory of photonic vortices and quantum statistics of twisted photons: Quantum coherence of twisted light

-We obtain a simple relation between $G^{(2)}(\boldsymbol{r},\boldsymbol{r}')$ and $G_H^{(2)}(\boldsymbol{r},\boldsymbol{r}')$ for non-interacting photons in free space.
-More sophisticated and interesting photon helicity correlation structure can be obtained in a nonlinear medium, such as the Rydberg-atom arrays induced photon-photon interaction~\cite{chang2021quantum,zhang2021photon}.
+We obtain a simple relation between $G^{(2)}(\boldsymbol{r},\boldsymbol{r}')$ and $G_H^{(2)}(\boldsymbol{r},\boldsymbol{r}')$ for noninteracting photons in free space.
+A more sophisticated and interesting photon helicity correlation structure can be obtained in a nonlinear medium, such as the Rydberg-atom array induced photon-photon interaction~\cite{chang2021quantum,zhang2021photon}.
 In experiments, the helicity correlation can be measured via nano-scale quantum sensors~\cite{Kalhor2020probe}.

 The striking property of the twisted photon pair is that its quantum coherence function is now modulated by the azimuthal angle difference of the two photons,